Alexander Enbert: 2016–17 season

-Zabijako/Enbert started the 2016–17 season on the Challenger Series, obtaining the bronze medal at the 2016 CS Ondrej Nepela Memorial.
+Zabiiako/Enbert started the 2016–17 season on the Challenger Series, obtaining the bronze medal at the 2016 CS Ondrej Nepela Memorial.
 Turning to the Grand Prix series, the pair won the silver medal at the 2016 Rostelecom Cup, having placed first in the short and second in the free behind Germany's Aliona Savchenko / Bruno Massot.
 They then placed fourth at the 2016 Trophée de France.
 These results didn't qualify them to the 2016–17 Grand Prix Final but they were the 1st alternates and were called up after Aliona Savchenko / Bruno Massot withdrew.
 Zabijako/Enbert placed fourth at the 2016–17 Grand Prix Final after placing fifth in both the short program and the free skate.

-In December 2016 Zabijako/Enbert won the bronze medal at the 2017 Russian Championships after placing third in both the short program and the free skate.
-In January 2017 they competed at the 2017 European Championships where finished fifth after placing fifth in both the short program and the free skate.
-In March 2017 Zabijako/Enbert finished twelfth at the 2017 World Championships.
+In December 2016 Zabiiako and Enbert won the bronze medal at the 2017 Russian Championships after placing third in both the short program and the free skate.
+In January 2017, they competed at the 2017 European Championships where they finished in fifth overall, after placing fifth in both the short program and the free skate.
+In March 2017 Zabijako/Enbert finished in twelfth place at the 2017 World Championships.

 2017–18 season

-Zabijako/Enbert began their season on the Challenger Series, winning a gold medal at both the 2017 CS Lombardia Trophy and 2017 CS Ondrej Nepela Trophy.
+Zabiiako/Enbert began their season on the Challenger Series, winning gold at both the 2017 CS Lombardia Trophy and 2017 CS Ondrej Nepela Trophy.

-In their first Grand Prix event of the season, Zabijako/Enbert placed fourth at 2017 Skate Canada after placing fourth in both the short program and free skate.
-In their second Grand Prix event at 2017 Skate America, Zabijako/Enbert placed fourth after ranking fourth in the short program and fifth in the free skate.
+In their first Grand Prix event of the season, Zabiiako/Enbert placed fourth at 2017 Skate Canada after placing fourth in both the short program and free skate.
+In their second Grand Prix event at 2017 Skate America, the pair placed fourth overall after ranking fourth in the short program and fifth in the free skate.
 The pair did not quality for the 2017-18 Grand Prix Final.

-In December 2017 Zabijako/Enbert won their 3rd 2017–18 Challenger Series gold medal when they won the 2017 CS Golden Spin of Zagreb.
-A few weeks later they placed third at the 2018 Russian Championships, earning places on the Russian national team for the 2018 Winter Olympics.
+In December 2017, Zabiiako/Enbert won their 3rd 2017–18 Challenger Series gold medal at the 2017 CS Golden Spin of Zagreb.
+A few weeks, later they placed third at the 2018 Russian Championships, earning their place on the Russian national team for the 2018 Winter Olympics.

-In January 2018 they won the bronze medal at the 2018 European Championships after placing second in the short program and third in the free skate.
+In January 2018, after placing second in the short program and third in the free skate, the pair won the bronze medal at the 2018 European Championships.

-At the Winter Olympics in Pyeongchang, South Korea, Zabiyako/Enbert placed third in the free skate portion of the team event, earning a silver medal as part of the Russian team.
+At the 2018 Winter Olympics in Pyeongchang, South Korea, Zabiiako/Enbert placed third in the free skate portion of the team event, earning a silver medal as part of the Russian team.
 They then placed seventh at the pairs event with a personal best score of 212.88 points.

-In March 2018 Zabijako/Enbert finished fourth at the 2018 World Championships after placing fourth in the short program and sixth in the free skate.
+In March, the team placed fourth in the short program at the 2018 World Championships, and ended up in fourth overall after a sixth-place free skate.